jroivas/sic/sic.md

 These looks like C++ classes, but we do not support directly other member methods than the constructor and destructor.
-Like in C++ they're automatically called on creation and when getting out of scope:
+Like in C++ they're automatically called on creation, and when getting out of scope: